Controleo3 has just been announced and will start shipping in August

 Example 1: Non-convection oven with 2 heating elements totaling 1150W

 This describes the oven used in this guide.
 Use a 350W boost element.
-This keeps the total power consumption a safe 10% below the 1650W maximum so all elements can be on at the same time.
+This keeps the total power consumption a safe 10% below the 1650W maximum so all elements can be on at the same time for a short period.

 Example 2: Convection oven with 4 heating elements totaling 1500W

 An oven like this one has 4 elements.
 The bottom elements are both 300W and the top are 450W.
-It is only slightly larger than the oven used in this guide, and in unmodified temperature testing it proved to be slightly better than the oven in this guide.
+It is slightly larger than the oven used in this guide.

 If you are considering using a convection oven, then blog 1, blog 2 and these photos may help you.